hdparmar/Tradifusion/README.md

 Dataset Obtained using [riffusion-manilab](https://github.com/hdparmar/riffusion-manilab) The dataset produces 512x512 images but in the fine-tuning script we use 256x256 because of OOM Erros (it requires lot of GPU RAM).

-The fine-tuning training was done on multiple remote GPUs (NVIDIA GeForece RTX 3090) with the use of [NVIDIA NGC Tensorflow container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) using Jupyter Lab.
+The fine-tuning training was done on multiple GPUs (NVIDIA GeForce RTX 3090) with the use of [NVIDIA NGC Tensorflow container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).

 The advantage of using is to avoid erros with cudnn library and errors concering not finding libdevice library under `/usr/local/cuda`.
 It also helps with the matching the compatible Tensorflow verison with CUDA and cuDNN.